 This did not change her stance on masks, however.
 “Healthy people can get sick.
 It doesn’t mean the end,” she said in a second video.
 “Our body is equipped for that.
 It has what we call an immune system.
 So when I was feeling sick, I knew that all I had to do was boost my immune system.”
 She had no comment about the immune systems of the people she may have spread it to.
-Just so there’s no confusion, these are 6 times you need to wear a face mask—and 3 times you don’t.

 A pool party goes viral—in all the wrong ways

 Pictures of people partying at the Lake of the Ozarks resort over Memorial Day weekend left the rest of the country feeling both jealous and terrified.
 Partiers packed into pools and bars—sans masks.
 Several days later, one of the partygoers tested positive for the disease, with experts warning that the person was contagious at the time of the party.
 New cases linked to the event are still popping up (though, thankfully, there have been no reported deaths), but it does show that pools full of chlorine aren’t enough to protect people from spreading the virus.
 Make sure to avoid these 14 coronavirus mistakes this summer.

 A church is left without its beloved leader